Buscorepuestos/buscorepuestos-web/README.md

 # Buscorepuesto website

-We have decide to change the website to a new one, this time we are going to use Next.js, a React framework that allows us to create a website with a better performance and SEO.
+We have decided to change the website to a new one, this time we are going to use Next.js, a React framework that allows us to create a website with a better performance and SEO.

 ## Getting Started